wobsoriano/vue-clerk/docs/composables/use-user.md

 # useUser()

-Access the User object inside of your component
+The `useUser()` composable is a convenient way to access the current [`User`](https://clerk.com/docs/references/javascript/user/user) data where you need it.
+This composable provides the user data and helper methods to manage the current active session.

-## Overview
+## Returns

-The useUser composable returns the current user state: `{ isLoaded, isSignedIn, user }`.
-You can use the `user` object to access the currently active [User](https://clerk.com/docs/reference/clerkjs/user).
-It can be used to update the user or display information about the user's profile, like their name or email address.
+Click [here](https://clerk.com/docs/references/react/use-user#use-user-returns) to see the full list of properties returned.

 ## Usage

-### Retrieve user data
+### Retrieve the current user data

+The following example demonstrates how to use the `useUser()` composable to access the `user` object, which includes the current user's data, like the user's full name.
+The `isLoaded` and `isSignedIn` properties are used to handle the loading state and to check if the user is signed in, respectively.

+For more information on the `User` object, see the [reference](https://clerk.com/docs/references/javascript/user/user).

 ```vue
 <script setup>